Back to news

 Picture a new contractor who turns up to your office every morning with total amnesia.
 They're competent, they'll do whatever you ask, but they remember nothing from yesterday.
 You explain your filing system again.
 You re-state your preferences again.
 They make the same wrong assumption they made last week, because for them it's the first time.
 That is roughly how today's AI agents behave.

 Nous Research, the open-source AI group behind the Hermes models, put out a tool in February 2026 aimed squarely at that gap.
-It's called Hermes Agent, and it's an MIT-licensed, open-source agent designed to carry memory forward between sessions instead of wiping the slate each time (NousResearch/hermes-agent on GitHub).
+It's called Hermes Agent (opens in a new tab), and it's an MIT-licensed, open-source agent designed to carry memory forward between sessions instead of wiping the slate each time (NousResearch/hermes-agent on GitHub (opens in a new tab)).
 The project picked up a serious GitHub audience fast, which tells you the problem it's poking at is one a lot of developers feel.

 For an Australian business, the "so what" is straightforward.
 A lot of the friction in using AI tools is the repetition: re-teaching the same context, re-correcting the same mistakes.
 An agent that genuinely remembers your patterns is worth more than one that's marginally smarter on day one.
 Whether Hermes delivers on that promise in practice is the open question, and it's worth looking at how the thing is actually built before getting too excited.